jsreport/jsreport/tutorial/get-started.md

 ### Templating engines

 The templates are defined using common javascript templating engines (like [jsrender](https://github.com/BorisMoore/jsrender) or [handlebars](http://handlebarsjs.com/)).
-Using markup language these engines provides is the template afterwards defined.
 You can bind input data, use loops, conditions or javascript helpers...
 Templating engines basicaly provides you way to define any custom report you like.

 ```html
 <div class="entry">